MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/glossary.md

 A gesture that’s equivalent to a “click” with a mouse.
 For more information on how to do an air tap, see [Gestures to know](authoring-gestures.md).

 ## Anchoring (alignment)
 The process of making sure that a guide “lines up” with associated objects in the real world when used on [!include[pn-hololens](../includes/pn-hololens.md)].
 Anchoring is crucial and mandatory for creating any guide.
-For more information, see the [Authoring guide](pc-authoring.md).
+For more information, see the [Anchor your guides in the real world](anchor.md).

 ## Author
 The person who creates a guide.